DisnakeDev/disnake/docs/api/index.rst

 .. note::

     Events can be sent not only by Discord.
-For instance, if you use :ref:`commands extension <discord_ext_commands>`, you'll also receive various events related to your commands' execution process.
+For instance, if you use :ref:`commands extension <disnake_ext_commands>`, you'll also receive various events related to your commands' execution process.

 If an event handler raises an exception, :func:`on_error` will be called